 - advice on resources, teaching methods and curriculum; and

 ASTA members receive regular briefings about activities and awards available for Australian students and teachers.
 They are kept informed through professional journals and publications, such as Teaching Science, ASTA's quarterly peer-reviewed journal, which members are automatically subscribed to as part of their membership.
+For information, visit our Resources and Publications page.

 ASTA helps to encourage excellence in science teaching.
 A number of awards are given to assist in promotion and extension of teaching excellence.
 ASTA also provides the National Professional Standards for Highly Accomplished Teachers of Science.
 This document is available from the Resources and Publications section of our website.